Pwd9000-ML/blog-devto/posts/2022-GitHub-CodeSpaces/GitHub-CodeSpaces.md

     },
 ```

-The configuration file should now contain our VS Code extensions:
+The configuration file should now contain our VS Code extensions as well:

 ```JSON
 // For format details, see https://aka.ms/devcontainer.json.
 For config options, see the README at: